josecastroleon/pimatic-pushbullet/README.md

     if it is 10:00 push title:"Good morning!" message:"/home/pi/photo.jpg" type:"file"

+if you want to send a file or note to a specific channel you can add channel to your rule:

+    if it is 8:00 push title:"Good morning!" message:"Good morning to all of you" channel:"my_flatmates"

 in general:

     if X then push title: "title of the push notification" message: "message for the notification" type: "note|file"